How to calculate Whites Test in R

-In a regression model, heteroscedasticity refers to the unequal scatter of residuals at different levels of a response variable, which contradicts one of the main assumptions of linear regression, at each level of the response variable, the residuals are evenly distributed.
+Heteroscedasticity in a regression model refers to the unequal scatter of residuals at different levels of a response variable, which contradicts one of the major assumptions of linear regression that the residuals are uniformly distributed at each level of the response variable.

 The White test can be used to assess heteroscedasticity, specification error, or both.

 This is a pure heteroscedasticity test if no cross-product terms are included in the White test technique.

 It is a test of both heteroscedasticity and specification bias when cross-products are incorporated into the model.

 This tutorial will show you how to run White’s test in R to see if heteroscedasticity is an issue in a given regression model.

 Anderson-Darling Test in R (Quick Normality Check) »

 In this example, we’ll use the built-in R dataset mtcars to fit a multiple linear regression model.

 After fitting the model, we’ll use the bptest function from the lmtest library to run White’s test to see if heteroscedasticity exists.